mopidy/mopidy/docs/config.rst

 :file:`~/.config/mopidy/mopidy.conf`.

-To see what's the effective configuration for your Mopidy installation, you can run :option:`mopidy --show-config`.
+To see what's the effective configuration for your Mopidy installation, you can run :option:`mopidy config`.
 It will print your full effective config with passwords masked out so that you safely can share the output with others for debugging.